-Legislation Brief description AEO handling Basis Renewable Fuels Module chapter of this document, mandatory targets from the various States are aggregated at the regional level, and achievement of nondiscretionary compliance criteria is evaluated for each region.
+Legislation Brief description AEO handling Basis Renewable Fuels Module chapter of this document, mandatory targets from the various states are aggregated at the regional level, and achievement of nondiscretionary compliance criteria is evaluated for each region.
 I. Regional and State Air Emissions Regulations The Northeast Regional Greenhouse Gas Initiative (RGGI) applies to fossil-fueled power plants over 25 megawatts in the Northeastern United States.
-The State of NJ withdrew in 2011, leaving 9 States in the program.
+The state of NJ withdrew in 2011, leaving 9 states in the program.
 The rule caps CO_2 emissions and requires they account for CO_2 emitted with allowances purchased at auction.
 The impact of RGGI is included in the EMM, making adjustments when needed to estimate the emissions caps at the regional level used in NEMS.
 Regional Greenhouse Gas Initiative Model rule, www.rggi.org The California Assembly Bill 32 (AB32) sets GHG reduction goals for 2020 for California.
 A cap-and-trade program was designed to enforce the caps.
 The cap-and-trade program applies to multiple economic sectors including electric power plants, large industrial facilities, suppliers of transportation fuel and suppliers of natural gas.
-Emissions resulting from electricity generated outside California but consumed in the State are also subject to the cap. for CO 2 for California.
-Because the other modules of NEMS cannot represent State-specific legislation, the impacts are not 96023, Title 17, "California Cap on Greenhouse Gas Emissions and Market-Based Compliance Mechanisms," (Sacramento, CA: July 2011).
-J. Energy Policy Act of 2005 Extended and substantially expanded and modified the Production Tax Credit, originally created by EPACT1992.
+Emissions resulting from electricity generated outside California but consumed in the state are also subject to the cap. for CO 2 for California through an emission constraint that accounts for emissions from the and Market-Based Compliance Mechanisms," (Sacramento, CA: J. Energy Policy Act of 2005 Extended and substantially expanded and modified the Production Tax Credit, originally created by EPACT1992.
 EPACT2005 also adds a PTC for up to 6,000 megawatts of new nuclear capacity and a \$1.3 billion investment tax credit for new or repowered coal-fired power projects.
 The tax credits for renewables, nuclear and coal projects are explicitly modeled as specified in the law and subsequent amendments.
 Energy Policy Act of 2005, Sections 1301, 1306, and 1307 K. American Recovery and Reinvestment Act of 2009 Extends the Production Tax Credit (PTC) to wind facilities constructed by December 31, 2012 and to other eligible renewable facilities constructed by December 31, 2013.
 Allows PTC-eligible facilities to claim a 30-percent investment tax credit (ITC) instead of the PTC.
 Projects starting construction by the end of 2010 (subsequently extended to the end of 2011) may elect to take a cash grant equal to the value of the 30-percent ITC instead of either tax credit.
 The extensions of the PTC and 30-percent ITC are represented in the AEO reference case as specified in the law.
 The AEO does not distinguish between the effects of the 30-percent ITC and the equivalent cash grant, and the cash grant is not specifically modeled.
 American Recovery and Reinvestment Act of 2009, Division B, Title I, Sec.
 1101, 1102, and 1603.